medkamel555/Ad_join/roles/ad_join/README.md

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.

-- Setup an Active Directory: You can as exemple AWS Directory service.
-You can refer to artical below or offical AWS doc.
+- Setup an Active Directory: You can as an example use AWS Directory service.
+You can refer to the articles below or the official AWS documentation.

 [Configure AWS Managed Microsoft AD Active Directory](https://medium.com/@medkamel555/configure-aws-managed-microsoft-ad-active-directory-and-join-your-linux-ec2-instance-to-the-domain-71fc5a0afaee)